DavidJCobb/pokeemerald/tools/lu-save-js-indexer/README.md

 The core post-build logic is stored in this folder, but additional support files are present in `lu-lua-lib`.

-## Support libraries

-As mentioned, various support libraries are stored in `tools/lu-lua-lib`.
-I may move them to this folder later.

-* **`classes.lua`:** Defines a `make_class` function that can be used to create classes with constructors, single inheritance, and static and instance members.
-See code comments inside for documentation.

-* **`console.lua`:** Not yet used.
-A singleton that aids with printing output to the console, assuming support for ANSI escape codes.

-* **`dataview.lua`:** An analogue to JavaScript's `DataView` class, allowing one to work with sequences of bytes and output them to a file.

-* **`shell.lua`:** A wrapper around `os.exec` and similar commands, to make it easier to invoke shell commands.

-* **`stdext.lua`:** Extensions to Lua's standard library.

-* **`stringify-table.lua`:** Functions to stringify and print the contents of a table.
-See code comments inside for documentation.

-These files are included from `main.lua`.

 ## Processing macros

 Most macros are simple integers, e.g. `#define foo 1`.
 However, many macros are expressions which produce integer constants, e.g. `#define bar (foo + 3)`.
 We wish to be able to resolve the latter category of macros to their integer values.